linw2949/E-Banking-Portal/README.md

 ## :gear:Getting Started

 There are many ways on setting up this project locally, but the easiest and most recommended way is to use a docker container!
-To get a local copy up and running follow these simple steps.
+To get a local copy up and running follow these simple steps. :trollface:

+Of course, you can also choose not to use docker, run the code directly in intellij, and then modify the part you want to change
 ### Prerequisites

+<details><summary>:electron:if you want to use a docker container</summary>

-1. First, you must have desktop docker.
+1. First, you must have [desktop docker.](https://www.docker.com/)
-[Download docker](https://www.docker.com/) to open this project in docker container.

 2. Second, download the [docker-compose.yaml](https://github.com/WinnieLinshi/E-Banking-Portal/blob/master/docker-compose.yaml) file of this project.
 3. Once the download finished, execute the following commands in the same path of this file to pull docker image and run it.

   ```bash